Find an employer offering a place in a trade

 Find a training course - South Australian Skills Gateway

 Apprentice and trainee wages are mostly set by an industry award.
 Different industries have different awards.
-Search a current list of modern award rates on the Fair Work Australia website to find your industry and see what you should be paid.
+Find an award on the Fair Work Australia website to find your industry and see what you should be paid.

 If you are employed in the SA Public Sector search industry awards on the South Australian Employment Tribunal website.